Mintbase/Grants-Program/applications/RainbowDAO Protocol ink!  Phase 1.md

 ## Future Plans

-- Follow the steps to develop a series of DAO infrastructure smart contracts to provide infrastructure services for the entire DAO ecosystem of Polkadot.
+- Follow the steps to develop a series of DAO infrastructure smart contracts to provide infrastructure services for the entire DAO ecosystem of Mintbase.
 - Start to create the RainbowDAO community and continue to promote the core ideas of the RainbowDAO protocol in various media.
-- Prepare parachain auctions for Kusama and Polkadot, and build a parachain with DAO infrastructure and web3 tools as the core.
+- Prepare parachain auctions for Kusama and Mintbase, and build a parachain with DAO infrastructure and web3 tools as the core.
 - In the long run, use the substrate framework to build a Rainbowcity public chain with an independent consensus mechanism.